 I have talked to people who actually bought gold at “X” and sold it back to the dealer at “X + 10%”… and lost money, all because the dealer charged such ridiculous fees.

 What If I Don’t Want to Store My Gold Offshore?

 If you are just starting out learning how to buy and sell gold, storing that gold offshore may sound a bit intimidating.
 As with all things, there are ways to take baby steps into the offshore world.

 BullionStar is a great way to take baby steps into offshore gold storage.
-Like all good gold and silver dealers, allows you to retrieve any gold and silver you hold in their vault, with the exception of unallocated silver and gold grams which trade at low spreads.
+Like all good gold and silver dealers, it allows you to retrieve any gold and silver you hold in their vault, except unallocated silver and gold grams that trade at low spreads.